TrisPatt/Big-Ts-Chophouse/README.md

 ![Home Page](documentation/readme-imgs/homepage.png)

 * Logo
-    * The logo was created using [Vista](www.vistaprint.co.uk).
-The colours and design are in line with the colur design of the website.

 ![Logo](documentation/readme-imgs/logo.png)

 * Navigation Bar
-    * It differs if its a user or just a visitor
+    * It differs if its a logged-in user or just a visitor

     * Navigation bar for a visitor
     ![Visitor](documentation/readme-imgs/logged-out-navbar.png)

     * Navigation bar for a logged in user